-International Comparative Approaches to Free Speech and Open Inquiry (FSOI) (Edited Volume, Under Contract with Palgrave Macmillan).
+International Comparative Approaches to Free Speech and Open Inquiry (FSOI) (Edited Volume, Forthcoming Palgrave Macmillan, September 2022).

 Why Associations Matter: The Case for First Amendment Pluralism.
 University Press of Kansas (2020).

-Reviewed in The Political Science Reviewer (symposium), Public Discourse, Christianity Today, Law and Liberty, The University Bookman
+Reviewed in The Political Science Reviewer (symposium), Public Discourse, Christianity Today, Law and Liberty, The University Bookman, Claremont Review of Books, American Political Thought, The Independent Review, Review of Politics

 “C.S.
 Lewis: Reason, Imagination, and The Abolition of Man,” in Critics of Enlightenment Rationalism, ed. by Gene Callahan and Kenneth B. McIntyre (Palgrave Macmillan, 2020), Pgs.
 159-178.